Michaela Dietz

-Michaela Dietz (born November 1, 1982) is an American voice actress whose professional career started in 2005.
-She voiced the character of Riff on the PBS children's television series Barney & Friends, Amethyst on the Cartoon Network television series Steven Universe and Steven Universe Future, Dolly Dalmatian on Disney Channel's 101 Dalmatian Street, Pita in Fallout 76, Vee on Disney Channel's The Owl House, and Darryl McGee on Disney Channel's The Ghost and Molly McGee.
+Michaela Dietz (born November 1, 1982) is an American voice actress.
+Starting her professional career in 2005, she voiced Riff on PBS children's television series Barney & Friends, Amethyst on Cartoon Network television series Steven Universe and Steven Universe Future, Dolly Dalmatian on Disney Channel's 101 Dalmatian Street, Pita in Fallout 76, Vee on Disney Channel's The Owl House, and Darryl McGee on Disney Channel's The Ghost and Molly McGee.

 Early life and career

 Dietz was born in Incheon, South Korea on November 1, 1982, then was adopted and raised in Cooperstown, New York at three months old.
 She studied International Studies at Middlebury College.
 She has spoken about how her experience as an adoptee inspired her performance as Amethyst on Steven Universe.

 Dietz began acting on television in 2005 with the role Ellie in Discover Me.
 She later appeared in a short in 2009 entitled Red, Black & Blonde as an Auditioning Dancer #1 and Interracial Couple #3 in K-Town.